huggingface/pytorch-image-models/README.md

 ## TODO
 A number of additions planned in the future for various projects, incl
-* Select some parameter efficient models for mobile/embedded applications
+* Find optimal training hyperparams and create/port pretraiend weights for the generic MobileNet variants
 * Do a model performance (speed + accuracy) benchmarking across all models (make runable as script)
 * More training experiments
 * Make folder/file layout compat with usage as a module